rspamd/rspamd.com/ideas.md

 * At the final evaluation we suppose to have the following features implemented:
 	- full integration with one or two jabber servers,
 	- XMPP specific rules, plugins and configuration for fast deployment

-### Dmarc reporting

-Rspamd currently supports storing DMARC reporting information in the Redis server.
-However, there are no convenient tools to use that data and send [aggregate reports](https://tools.ietf.org/html/rfc7489#section-7.2) to the appropriate domains.
-This project is intended to fix this issue.

-* Difficulty: medium
-* Required skills: lua skills, email standards understanding
-* Possible mentors: notkoos

-Benefits for a student:

-A successful candidate will learn about email protocols, Lua programming language and Redis database.

-Evaluation details:

-* We suppose that at the initial evaluation, backend changes to better support DMARC reporting are complete
-* We suppose that at the second evaluation, we could generate a mostly complete aggregate report
-* At the final evaluation we expect the finished tool which could periodically generate & send reports.
-The idea is to add this to `rspamadm`.

-Preference will be given to proposals that show a good plan for improving the backend to best support reporting and/or already-done work towards that.

-### Fast neural network implementation

-So far, Rspamd uses `libfann` for the basic neural networks support (multilayer perceptron).
-However, this library is not optimized for the modern CPUs and has not very convenient interface.
-The goal of this project is to write a mininal neural networks library using the modern CPU features, such as `AVX` or `FMA` instructions if possible.

-* Difficulty: high
-* Required skills: strong C and assembly skills
-* Possible mentors: cebka

-Benefits for a student:

-Upon completing of this project, a student will study how to write optimized algorithms using the modern CPU features, and will learn more about neural networks and their training.

-Evaluation details:

-* We suppose that at the midterm evaluation, we could estimate the following:
-	- a minimal working prototype for multilayer perceptron and quick backpropagation algorithm for training
-* At the final evaluation we suppose to have the following features implemented:
-	- a full library is written with dynamic dispatching of vectorized instructions depending on CPU
-	- benchmarks are done to compare `libfann` and the new implementation

 ### HTTPS server support